Site Summary Profile

-PRPs monitor ground water contamination on a quarterly basis to make sure the system continues to work properly.
+The PRP monitor ground water contamination on a quarterly basis to make sure the system continues to work properly.

 The site’s second Five-Year Review, completed in 2006, found that cleanup actions to date protect people and the environment.
 In the long term, there was a need for additional work.
-In response to the issues identified in the 2006 Five-Year Review, PRPs submitted a proposal to EPA in April 2009 to review the effectiveness of the cleanup plan and determine if the landfill on the Airco site is a major source of ground water contamination at the nearby B.F.
+In response to the issues identified in the 2006 Five-Year Review, the PRP submitted a proposal to EPA in April 2009 to review the effectiveness of the cleanup plan and determine if the landfill on the Airco site is a major source of ground water contamination at the nearby B.F.
 Goodrich site.

 EPA has worked with the community and its state partner to develop a long-term cleanup plan for the site, reflecting the Agency’s commitment to safe, healthy communities and environmental protection.
 Community engagement and public outreach are core components of EPA program activities.